Install MikroTik Manager using Docker, Docker Compose, or as a MikroTik Container App.

 # Persistent data mount (use USB/NVMe, not NAND flash)

-/container/mounts/add name=mikr-data src=disk1/mikr/data dst=/app/data
+/container/mounts/add list=mikr-data src=disk1/mikr/data dst=/app/data

 # Environment variables

-/container/envs/add name=mikr-env key=HOST value=0.0.0.0
+/container/envs/add list=mikr-env key=HOST value=0.0.0.0

-/container/envs/add name=mikr-env key=PORT value=3000
+/container/envs/add list=mikr-env key=PORT value=3000

-/container/envs/add name=mikr-env key=ENCRYPTION_KEY value=<your-key>
+/container/envs/add list=mikr-env key=ENCRYPTION_KEY value=<your-key>

-/container/envs/add name=mikr-env key=JWT_SECRET value=<your-secret>
+/container/envs/add list=mikr-env key=JWT_SECRET value=<your-secret>

 # Pull and create container